Royals vs. Pirates Player Props Betting Odds

-Player prop bet options for Bryan Reynolds and others are available when the Kansas City Royals host the Pittsburgh Pirates at Kauffman Stadium on Tuesday at 8:10 PM ET.
+Player prop betting options for Bryan Reynolds, Bobby Witt Jr. and others are available in the Pittsburgh Pirates-Kansas City Royals matchup at Kauffman Stadium on Wednesday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!